bcrist/footlang/doc/src/functions/index.md

 This might sound limiting, since a large portion of functions need to take more than two parameters, but this can be handled exactly the same way that multiple return values are often handled: use a tuple (struct).
 Foot's struct literals make that easy.

-Foot's approach has a variety of advantages:.
+Foot's approach has a variety of advantages:
 * Functions can be used as prefix, infix, or suffix operators without needing special syntax or additional language features
 * Calls with many parameters are less fragile when adding/reordering function parameters, since the struct literal will require fields be named when a value could be coerced to the type of more than one field
 * Parameters can be built incrementally before calling the function, and can be shared between multiple calls